A Guide to Audio for Twitch Streamers

 Random other audio things

-I’ve got a bit creative and added reverb and autotune VST to my OBS filters, this allows me to be creative during any Just Chatting streams or moments in between the gameplay (for example a loading screen).
+In my own Twitch setup, I’ve got a creative and added reverb and autotune VST to my OBS filters, this allows me to be creative during any Just Chatting streams or moments in between the gameplay (for example a loading screen).

 Advanced Audio Properties on OBS